BIPN162/BIPN162.github.io/readme.md

 That's also okay.
 There is endless complexity to these datasets, and lots of code to write.

 ### Prerequisites
-MATH 11 (Introductory Probability & Statistics) and BIPN 100 (Human Physiology).
+<b>MATH 11</b> (Introductory Probability & Statistics) & <b>BIPN 100</b> (Human Physiology).
-Didn't take these courses?
 This course will rely on a basic understanding of brain regions and the activity of neurons.
 We'll also be applying principles of statistics to the data.
-If you think you have enough background in these topics, <a href="https://biology.ucsd.edu/education/undergrad/course/prereq.html">File a waiver.</a>
+If you think you have enough background in these topics, <a href="https://biology.ucsd.edu/education/undergrad/course/prereq.html">file a waiver.</a>